adrian88888888/AHK-Virtual-Desktop-Library/README.md

 ## Move windows between desktops:

-Note: Sorry, all functions here have repetitive names, i already combined them for you and dealed with side effects of combineing them(for example flikering) so dont combine funtions if you need to, instead use the already combined in the library for example instead of this:
+Note: Functions here have repetitive names, but that because I already combined them for you and dealed with side effects of combining them(for example flickering)
+So don´t combine funtions if you need to, instead use the already combined function in the library For example instead of this:
 ```autohotkey
 q::
 MoveCurrentWindowToDesktop(2)
 GoToDesktop(2)
 return
 ```
-do this:
+Do this:
 ```autohotkey
 q::
 MoveCurrentWindowToDesktopAndGo(2)